Published on August 4th, 2015 | by Ivan Widjaya0

 Some companies, such as Google and Microsoft, have created a suite of apps that allow you to sync your entire schedule, email, and various other accounts together.
 Not only is this great for personal use but also for businesses as well.
 With all of your calendars synced to include everyone’s schedules, regular updates and reminders, and automatic updates taken straight from emails, you can manage your time efficiently and maintain a close link to business partners.

 One of the most beneficial aspects of these applications are the various editing suites and cloud storage facilities.
 Cloud storage allows you to access your files from anywhere in the world, and the online word processing and editing suites allow you to edit them and upload the documents straight back to your drive.
 You can then share these files by creating a web link or sharing access to your entire drive.

 Banking on the Move

-With mobile banking apps, one can now increase overdrafts, apply for loans, and open brand new accounts without having to step out of the door.
+With mobile banking apps, one can now increase overdrafts, apply for loans (more in this post), and open brand new accounts without having to step out of the door.
 Most businesses, however, will find the payment facilities to be the most useful aspect.
 With just a few details, you can now send and receive payments to anywhere in the world without having to pay costly transaction fees.

 Faster payment systems are also growing in popularity among business owners.
 Whereas you used to have to wait days for a payment to process, some companies are now offering instant payment options.
 A recent article written by Vocalink, which can be found here, explains how the numbers of faster payments that are completed are predicted to double in the next few years.
 In fact, a number of high street banks are signing up to faster payments initiatives, so now is a great time to download some of the great, and often free, banking apps available to businesses.